 Table of Contents

-Prepping for the holiday season takes a lot of work, but the health of your digital presence is essential to maximize sales, whether they’re online, Buy Online Pickup In Store (BOPIS), curbside, or in-store.
-In this article, we’ll delve into several aspects of optimizing your digital presence, including your local listing, location page optimization, and other SEO considerations for your website.
+Prepping for the holiday season takes a lot of work, but the health of your digital presence is essential to maximize sales to local customers, whether they’re online, Buy Online Pickup In Store (BOPIS), curbside, or in-store.
+In this article, we’ll delve into several aspects of optimizing your digital presence, including your local listing, location page optimization, top ranking factors and other SEO considerations for your website.

 Setting Up and Managing a Black Friday Deals Page